 Among its people—particularly young people who feel alienated by the country’s politics and unemployment—there is a strong desire to foster positive change and to involve all people in Morocco’s economic and political systems.
 This aim is not always echoed in the political structures, where those in power view change with suspicion, resulting in slow, measured reform.

-The Fund supports nearly 10 local organizations in Morocco.
+The Fund supports 16 community organizations in Morocco.
 With our partnership, Amazigh communities are mounting legal opposition to land grabs, women are learning about how to exercise their rights to safety and economic independence, and activists are developing youth leadership, monitoring rights violations, and demanding justice reforms.